 - Organisations that fund grant-making schemes of their own are not eligible to apply.

-Below is a list of the seven call topics for this call.
+Below is a list of the six call topics.
 Each proposal should only focus on one of these topics.
-Further information on the topics, including timescales and budgets, can be found in the grant specification document:
+Further information on the topics, including timescales and budgets, can be found in the grant specification document [below]: